Online Payment Solutions

 Deferment of Summer Taxes

 An owner of eligible residential real property or agricultural real property may file a completed summer property tax deferment form with the township by September 14, which will allow the payment of the summer property taxes to be deferred until February 14 of the next year without any additional penalty and interest.
 The owners of the residential real property must have gross household income of $40,000 or less in the previous year and must be (1) totally and permanently disabled or (2) must be an eligible serviceperson, veteran or widow(er) or (3) must be 62 or older.
 The owners of the agricultural real property must have more gross receipts from agricultural operations than their total household income in the previous year.

-Summer taxes are sent out by July 1, and are payable July 1 through September 14 without penalty or interest.
-Partial Payments are accepted.
-Beginning September 15 through September 30 a 1% interest charge will be added.
-An additional 1% per month will be added on the 1st day of each additional month to the unpaid balance.
+Winter taxes are mailed out by December 1 and are payable December 1 through February 14 without penalty or interest.
+Partial payments are accepted.
+On February 15 a 3% penalty will be added to all unpaid balances.

 Checks are accepted only as conditional payment of taxes.
 If your check is not honored by the bank, the tax is considered unpaid and will be restored to the tax roll without further notice.
 A $25.00 NSF fee will be applied.
 Failure to send or receive such notice shall not in any way prejudice the right to collect or enforce the payment of any tax.

 It is always helpful to write your telephone number and permanent parcel # on your check.
 Payment will be recorded on the date received…..NOT the date written on your check.
 If paying by mail and you wish to receive a receipt, please include a self addressed stamped envelope along with your entire bill.